atomicdata-dev/atomic-data-docs/src/interoperability/json.md

 * What is the **Subject** URL of the resource being described?
 * What is the **Property** URL of the keys being used? (`name` and `birthDate`), and consequentially, how should the values be parsed?
 What are their DataTypes?

+In order to make this conversion work, we need to link to three URLs that _resolve to atomic data resources_.
+The `@id` subject should resolve to the Resource itself, returning the JSON-AD from below.
+The Property keys (e.g. "https://example.com/properties/name") need to resolve to Atomic Properties.

 ```json
 {
   "@id": "https://example.com/people/john",